Anders Jonas Ångström: Biography

 He was the first, in 1867, to examine the spectrum of the aurora borealis, and detected and measured the characteristic bright line in its yellow-green region; but he was mistaken in supposing that this same line, which is often called by his name, is also to be seen in the zodiacal light.

 He was elected a member of a number of learned societies, including the Royal Swedish Academy of Sciences in 1850, the Royal Society in 1870 and the Institut de France in 1873.
 He died in Uppsala on 21 June 1874.

 In 1845, Ångström married Augusta Bedoire (1820–1906).
 She was the daughter of Jean Henric Bedoire and Catharina Henrietta Littorin and belonged to the Bedoire family, a Stockholm merchant family of Huguenot origin.

 His son, Knut (1857–1910), was also a physicist.

-Honours
+Honors

 The Ångström unit (1 Å = 10^{−10} m) in which the wavelengths of light and interatomic spacings in condensed matter are sometimes measured is named after him.
 The unit is also used in crystallography as well as spectroscopy.

 The crater Ångström on the Moon is named in his honour.

 One of the main building complexes of Uppsala University, the Ångström Laboratory, is named in his honour.
 This building houses various departments including the Department of Physics and Astronomy, Department of Mathematics, Department of Engineering Sciences, Institute of Space Physics, and the Department of Chemistry.